wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getLargestAccounts.md

 ---
-title: sol:getLargestAccounts \[POST\]
+title: sol:getLargestAccounts - Solana
-description: Returns the 20 largest accounts, by lamport balance (results may becached up to two hours)
+description: Example code for the sol:getLargestAccounts json-rpc method. Сomplete guide on how to use sol:getLargestAccounts json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters